Hong Kong pop duo Twins to hold concert this year

 "No matter where we go in the future, I will sing Next Station, Tin Hau with Charlene Choi 20 years later."

-Chung and Choi will be acting in an upcoming Web mystery drama Forensic JD, their first TV collaboration in nine years.
+Chung and Choi will be acting in an upcoming Web mystery drama Forensic JD, their first television collaboration in nine years.